coredao-org/CoreDAO-Docs/docs/Dev-Guide/remix.md

 </p>

 :::note
-If you're using Testnet1, ensure that the EVM version is set to Paris
+If you're using Core Testnet1, ensure that the EVM version is set to `paris`.
 :::

 - Then select the blue **Compile** button to compile your smart contract.